-The detection of hundreds of extrasolar planets orbiting other solar-like stars opened the window to a new field of astrophysics.
+The detection of about 2000 extrasolar planets orbiting other solar-like stars opened the window to a new field of astrophysics.
 Many projects to search for Earth-like planets are currently under way, using a huge battery of telescopes and instruments.
 New instrumentation is also being developed towards this goal for use in both ground- and space-based facilities.

 Since planets come as an output of the star formation process, the study of the stars hosting planets is of great importance.
-The stellar-planet connection is strengthened by the fact that most of the exoplanets were discovered using a Doppler radial-velocity technique, where the gravitational influence of the planet on the star and not the planet itself is actually measured.
+The stellar-planet connection is strengthened by the fact that the most successful planet discovery techniques (radial velocity and transit photometry) only observe the star and the influence that the planet has on its measurable properties.

-These goals will improve our capacity to detect, study, and characterize new very low mass extra-solar planets.
-The results of this project will have a strong impact on the exploitation of future instruments, like the ESPRESSO spectrograph for the VLT.
-They will also be of extreme importance to current state-of-the-art planet-search projects aiming at the discovery of other Earths, in particular those making use of the radial-velocity method.
+These goals will improve our capacity to detect, study, and characterize Earth-like planets orbiting nearby solar-type stars.
+The results of this project will actually have a strong impact for the success of future instruments, like the ESPRESSO spectrograph for the VLT (ESO) and the ESA missions CHEOPS and PLATO.